Vlatko Glavaš

 Vlatko Glavaš (/bs/; born 2 September 1962) is a Bosnian politician and former professional footballer who has served as member of the national House of Representatives since 2018.
-He a member of the Democratic Front.
+He is a member of the Democratic Front.

-Born in Bugojno, Glavaš started his football career at hometown club Iskra.
+Prior to entering politics, Glavaš started his football career at hometown club Iskra Bugojno.
 He then went to Germany in 1991, joining Rot-Weiss Essen.
 He also played for Wuppertaler SV and Fortuna Düsseldorf.
 Glavaš spent a season at Croatian side Osijek as well.
 He made his senior international debut for Bosnia and Herzegovina in 1994, earning 6 caps until 2000.

 After retiring, Glavaš started working as a manager.
 He briefly managed TuRU Düsseldorf, Olimpik, Sloboda Tuzla, Čelik Zenica and Vinogradar.

 Club career

-Glavaš started his career at hometown club Iskra Bugojno and played a significant part of his career for clubs in Germany.
+Born in Bugojno, Glavaš started his career at hometown club Iskra and played a significant part of his career for clubs in Germany.

 International career

 Glavaš made his debut for Bosnia and Herzegovina in a September 1996 FIFA World Cup qualification match away against Greece and earned a total of six caps, scoring no goals.
 His final international was a June 1997 World Cup qualification match against Denmark.